atomicdata-dev/atomic-server/server/README.md

 ## Initial setup and configuration

-- The binary loads the `.env` from the current path by default.
+- The server loads the `.env` from the current path by default.
 Use the `default.env` from this repo as a template and for reference.
 - If you want to run Atomic Server on your own domain, you'll probably want to set `ATOMIC_DOMAIN`, `ATOMIC_HTTPS` and `ATOMIC_EMAIL` (see HTTPS setup below)
 - After running the server, check the logs and take note of the `Agent Subject` and `Private key`.
 You should use these in the [`atomic-cli`](https://crates.io/crates/atomic-cli) and [atomic-data-browser](https://github.com/joepio/atomic-data-browser) clients for authorization.
 - A directory is made: `~/.config/atomic`, which stores your newly created Agent keys, your data, the HTTPS certificates and a folder for public static files.